 Overtime

 Overtime may be approved by CIG for employees and CIG may require an employee to work a reasonable amount of overtime.
-In determining what is reasonable overtime, CIG will take into account factors including the operational requirements, an employee's personal circumstances, the notice given to an employee by CIG and any risk to an employee's health and safety.
+In determining what is reasonable overtime, CIG will consider factors including the operational requirements, an employee's personal circumstances, the notice given to an employee by CIG and any risk to an employee's health and safety.

-An employee will be only entitled to an overtime payment or time off in lieu if the Site or Office Manager as CIG’s delegate, or CIG, approves the working of those hours by the employee prior to the hours being worked.

 Definition of overtime

 Overtime is any time worked by the employee of at least 30 consecutive minutes: